OctopusDeploy/OctopusGrafanaDataSource/README.md

 # Octopus Deploy Grafana Datasource

-This repo holds the source code to the Octopus Deploy Grafana datasource plugin.
+[This repo](https://github.com/OctopusDeploy/OctopusGrafanaDataSource) holds the source code to the Octopus Deploy Grafana datasource plugin.

 The plugin connects to the [reporting](https://octopus.com/docs/administration/reporting) endpoint at http://octopuserver/api/reporting/deployments/xml and converts the results to a time series that can be displayed in graphs, or as a table to be displayed in a grafana table.

 Other entities such as environments, projects, tenants etc. are also exposed as tables.

+# Download

+The plugin can be downloaded from the [GitHub Releases](https://github.com/OctopusDeploy/OctopusGrafanaDataSource/releases) page.

 # Building